RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Contributing-&-Code-of-Conduct.md

 ***

 If you enjoyed the script and found it useful, you can support the project making a donation.
-Through Paypal or sending a fraction of a bitcoin.
+Through Paypal or sending a fraction of a Bitcoin.
 Any amount, not matter how small (1, 2, 5 $/€) is welcome.

 <table>
   <tr>